jonlpersson/ed-latimore/site/_posts/2020-08-26-19-life-hacks-to-give-you-an-unfair-advantage.md

 Gravity is going to cause me to accelerate at the same rate no matter what.
 Instead of fighting to maintain a lost position, I made sure that I could fall as safely as possible.

 There are many analogies to this in life.
-When things are going badly you have to immediately recognize this then figure out the best way to salvage your situation.
+When things are going badly you have to immediately recognize this and then figure out the best way to salvage your situation.

-Very often, this means quickly entering a worse situation at your best rather than ruining yourself holding on to a lost cause.
+This often means quickly entering a worse situation at your best rather than ruining yourself by holding on to a lost cause.

-#### 12\.
+## 12\.
 Get a crockpot

 If you complain you don’t have enough time to cook healthy meals–or to cook at all–a crockpot is your best friend.